JulianusAurelius/KAJJ/README.md

 <h2>Basic Description</h2>
 - A website application that is for children K-12 that are being homeschooled.
 Courses have several different sections for students to work through.
 Made one high quality course as a demostration.
 Project still in development.
 - The course is a Computer Science course for kids from 3rd to 8th grade.
 It is based around the fundamentals of coding.
 The range is from variables and data types to functions.
+- To access the game, go to Course > Introduction To Computer Science > Enroll.
+Enjoy!

 <h2>Elements(x = complete)</h2>
 [x] Basic Website Design<br>